 IDCE Social Change House

 The IDCE Social Change House is located at 906 Main Street, a beautiful Victorian home situated on the same block as the IDCE Department.
-This 14 bedroom home is being extensively renovated during the upcoming summer (students interested in moving onto campus for the summer will be housed at one of our other Graduate Student Houses for no additional charge).
-Renovation plans include a complete paint job, new porches and decks, new flooring, bathroom and kitchen upgrades, and much more.
+This 14 bedroom home was extensively renovated in 2014.
+Renovations include new porches and decks, new flooring, bathroom and kitchen upgrades, and much more.

 It is our hope that this living and learning environment will provide another dimension to graduate education in IDCE.
 Formally and informally, sharing a living space with a culturally diverse range of students will support the ability of the IDCE community to foster discussion and understanding of social change, and what it really means in relation to ideas discussed in the classroom.
 The first residents of the Social Change House will help IDCE and RLH to build this new facet of our community, providing their leadership and energy to the development of programming and intellectual direction for the House.
 Already, our plans include bi-weekly, evening chats with IDCE faculty and a series of monthly lectures and discussions from notable change agents.
 In addition to a closer connection to a social change community, living in the Social Change House has practical benefits as well.
 Like all on-campus housing, the Social Change House is all-inclusive and affordable (as little as $633 per month for students who take advantage of the free summer housing) as well as very close to campus and the IDCE Department.

-If you think you would be interested in living in the Social Change House, please email Erika Paradis, Assistant Director of International Development, Community, and Environment Department, so that Erika can keep you informed about this exciting residential opportunity.
+If you think you would be interested in living in the Social Change House, please email Erika Paradis, Director for Student and Academic Affairs of International Development, Community, and Environment Department, so that Erika can keep you informed about this exciting residential opportunity.